The Future Society, UNESCO, and others partner on pandemic decision-making platform

-Nonprofit think tank The Future Society, the Stanford Institute for Human-Centered Artificial Intelligence (HAI), UNESCO, and the Patrick J. McGovern Foundation today announced the launch of the Collective and Augmented Intelligence Against COVID-19 (CAIAC), an alliance with the goal of building an AI-powered pandemic decisioning tool for policymakers, health care leaders, and scientists.
+Nonprofit think tank The Future Society, the Stanford Institute for Human-Centered Artificial Intelligence (HAI), UNESCO, and the Patrick J. McGovern Foundation today announced the launch of the Collective and Augmented Intelligence Against COVID-19 (CAIAC), an alliance aiming to build an AI-powered pandemic decisioning tool for policymakers, health care leaders, and scientists.
 CAIAC, which will be advised by United Nations-affiliated organizations including UN Global Pulse, will attempt to structure the fast-expanding collection of health, social, and economic data on the pandemic through collaborations with companies like Stability.ai, C3.ai, Element AI, Axis, GLG, and Planet.

 Research institutions, companies, and non-governmental organizations have rushed to apply analyses and models to data on the pandemic from countries around the world.
 Indeed, the number of studies about COVID-19 has risen steeply from the start of the crisis, from around 20,000 in early March to over 30,000 as of late June.
 Some false information has been promoted on social media and in publication venues like journals.
 And almost as bad, many results about the virus from different labs and sources are redundant, complementary, or even conflicting.